zechau/seajs_bundler/README.md

 # SeaJS Bundler
 A solution to resolve seajs module bundling.
-It parses the dependence recursively from the entrance module, then bundles all modules together in rgith loading order.
+It parses the dependence recursively from the entrance module, then bundles all modules together in right loading order.

 ## installation